zerofloor/zf-landing/README.md

 ## Getting Started

+First, create a `.env:` file using as example the `.env.local.example` file.

-First, run the development server:
+Run the development server:

 ```bash
 yarn dev
 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.